k1f1t/YTLite/README.md

+# DO NOT USE THIS REPO!!
+Don't use this repo to download YTLite it is used only to compile for me.
+If you want to compile YTLite for you fork below repo and compile using github actions.
+repo: dayanch96/YTLite
 # YouTube Plus (ex.
 YTLite)
 A flexible enhancer for YouTube on iOS, featuring over hundred customizable options.
 ## Screenshots
 <table>
    <tr>